baibhavx/string-methods-implementation/README.md

 **Features Dynamic Memory Allocation and String manipulation in C language.

-**Implements of string methods such as join, split and reverse in C Implements quick sort to sort individual words in a sentence.
+**Implements of string methods such as join, split and reverse in C.

+**Implements quick sort to sort individual words in a sentence.

 Programming Challenge: Overview